History of Broadacre

 1900 Oct 26th Arthur W. Burdett sells to John Elwell, of Hillcote Knowle the same roadside fields and marl pits for £450.
 Not sure why it was so much less.

-1907 Jul 2nd Conveyance of Marlpit farm and Maes-y-Garnedd (now Woodford) and surrounding land to John Elwell for £2581 5s.
+1907 Jul 2nd Conveyance of Marlpit Hill Farm and Maes-y-Garnedd and surrounding land to John Elwell for £2581 5s.
 He was an iron merchant at Sherborne Street in Birmingham.
 He was living at Hill Cote in Dorridge.

-1907 Sunnydale a gentleman’s house and lodge are built by John Elwell in the garden of Marlpit Hill Farm.
+1907-08 Sunnydale a gentleman’s house with lodge is built by John Elwell in the garden of Marlpit Hill Farm.

 1942 Sep 30th Conveyance Lady Edith Lizzie Curtis to John Woolman for £7,250

 1951 Lease of a field, from John Woolman to Shirley Cricket Club for 14 years from 1951 at £25 per annum.
-The club is now called Dorridge CC is a top local club and still leases the land at the same rental.
+The club is now called Dorridge CC and is one of the top local clubs.

 1973 Oct 9th John Woolman dies, the estate passes to John F (Jack) Woolman who moves to Broadacre from Olton Road, Shirley, with his wife Enid Woolman and his elder son John G. Woolman.
-New greenhouses are built are and the nursery business moves to the field by the cricket club and builds 5 large greenhouses which attract occasional cricket balls!
+The nursery business moves to the field by the cricket club and builds 5 large greenhouses which attract occasional cricket balls!

 1990 The chrysanthemum business moves first to Evesham and then King’s Lynn.
-It then becomes part of Mr Fothergill’s and the nursery is now at Spalding and the offices at Newmarket.
+It then becomes part of Mr Fothergill’s.
+The nursery is now at Spalding and the offices at Newmarket.

 2001 Sep 17th Jack Woolman dies aged 82.

-2009 Aug 18th Charlye the other brother & Cecile Woolman his wife retire from teaching in Kuala Lumpur and return to live at Broadacre.
+2009 Aug 18th Charlye the youngest son & Cecile his wife retire from teaching in Kuala Lumpur and return to live at Broadacre.
 They set up a market produce business selling through Country Markets.

-2011 Planning consent is granted to replace the greenhouses which have been standing empty for 10 years and are in poor condition with 6 houses.
+2011 Planning consent is granted to replace the greenhouses which have been standing empty for 10 years and are in poor condition with 6 houses, now called Broadacre Gardens.

 2013 Sep 2nd Enid Woolman dies at home aged 93.